autumnleaves123/info-2300-final-project/documents/design-plan.md

 ## Milestone 5: Updates

 [If you make any changes to your plan or design based on your peers' feedback, make a list of the changes here.]
-* Instead of a single admin.php page, we have multiple admin pages corresponding to certain forms instead of utilizing ajax.
+* Instead of a single admin.php page, we have multiple admin pages corresponding to certain forms instead of utilizing AJAX.
+We now have admin.php, admin-board.php , admin-gallery.php, and admin-resources.php
-* We originally planned on doing a file upload for the client's powerpoints, but because they were downloaded from a google drive link anyways, we decided to use the google drive link instead, which is easier because we will not have to store the file now, and eboard can make changes to the powerpoints wihout having to re-upload them.
+* We originally planned on doing a file upload for the client's PowerPoints, but because they were downloaded from a google drive link anyways, we decided to use the google drive link instead, which is easier because we will not have to store the file now, and E-board can make changes to the PowerPoints without having to re-upload them.
+* Our gallery images now open with a light-box, instead of on another page .
+* The signs on the learning page now no longer open up to a new page.
+Instead, the signs will animate when the user clicks on them.
+Sign names have now been placed on top of the signs.
+* We decided with our client that the feed will only include the ten most recent posts.

 ## Milestone 5: Cognitive Walkthrough